cailleach1310/ares-pentraits-plugin/README.md

           %xctrait/reset%xn resets your traits to a balanced state.
 Do this first!

 ### PenTraits Configuration
-You don't have to modify the pentraits.yml for the plugin to work, but you can make adjustments here.
+The pentraits.yml comes with a default configuration that can be adjusted to your needs.
 The keys in the yaml are explained below:

 #### achievements
 The plugin comes with two predefined trait achievements, 'checked_trait' and 'critical_check'.
 More can be added here.

 #### min_rating
-The minimum value for a trait in chargen is 5.
-You can change the value here.
+The minimum value for a trait in chargen, per default 5.

 #### max_rating
-The maximum value for a trait in chargen is 15.
-You can change the value here.
+The maximum value for a trait in chargen, per default 15.

 #### traits
 The plugin comes with the standard Pendragon rpg traits, but you can actually configure your own pairs of traits here.

 #### trait_points
-Trait points for chargen are 10 by default, but this is configurable.
+Trait points for chargen, per default 10.

 #### shortcuts
 'traits' has been defined as shortcut for 'trait/list'.
 You can add more shortcuts here.